Zeddy Maruru

-Zeddy Maruru (3 February 1942 – 11 January 2014) was a Ugandan military pilot and military officer.
-He served in all of Uganda's post independence armies, from 1964 until 2002.
-He was the commander of the Uganda Army Air Force during the 1970s.
-He also served as the Chief of Army Staff after Tito Okello overthrew Milton Obote's second administration in 1985.
+Zeddy Maruru (3 February 1942 – 11 January 2014) was a Ugandan fighter pilot and military officer.
+He was the commander of the Uganda Army Air Force during the 1970s, and later served as the Chief of Army Staff after Tito Okello overthrew Milton Obote's second administration in 1985.

 Early life and education

 Zeddy Maruru was born on 3 February 1942 in Rushenyi Village, in present-day Ntungamo District.
 He attended Rwamanyonyi Boys School and Kitunga Primary School.
-He then transferred to Mbarara High School, before completing his O-Level studies at Ntare School 1960.
-Maruru subsequently attended Royal Technical College, in Nairobi.
+He then transferred to Mbarara High School, before completing his O-Level studies at Ntare School in 1960.
+Maruru subsequently attended Royal Technical College, in Nairobi, Kenya.
 He studied pre-engineering courses for two years.
 He then dropped out of the technical school, after attaining his A-Level Certificate.
 He returned to Uganda to help his father raise funds to educate his younger siblings.

 Military service

 Early career

 In 1964, Maruru joined the Uganda Army.
 He and about 30 others were sent to Jinja for basic military training for three months.
-He was then sent to Czechoslovakia for pilot training, spending there two and one half years.
+He was then sent to Czechoslovakia for pilot training, spending two and a half years there.
 While there, he trained both as a pilot and as a pilot instructor.

 From October 1970 until December 1971, he attended a Staff College course at the RAF Staff College, Bracknell, in the United Kingdom.
 While there, he was promoted to the rank of captain, by Idi Amin who visited the college in 1971.

 Maruru returned to Uganda in 1967 and was commissioned as a second lieutenant.
 He was posted to Gulu Air Force Base, which was opened after his cohort returned from Czechoslovakia.
 At Gulu, he completed his training and recruited young men whom he and his classmates trained.
 In 1968, he was promoted to first lieutenant.